georgepaul171/Research-Project/bpd/29May/results/analysis_report.md

 - `energy_mix`: 0.0032
 - `energy_star_rating_normalized`: 0.0506

-## Key Insights
+## Insights

 1. **Building Age Impact**
-   - Building age features (both log and squared) are the strongest predictors
+   - Building age features (both log and squared) are the strongest predictors.
+I would say this is expected.
-   - Suggests significant impact of building age on energy performance

 2. **GHG Emissions**
    - Strong correlation with target variable